minddust/jquery-pjaxr/README.md

 There is also the possibility to add a `data-pjaxr-namespace` to the body which will then be set as `X-PJAX-NAMESPACE` in the request header.
 This is just for initialising the namespace - Any further values should come from pjaxr responses via `<pjaxr-namespace>`.

 By passing the namespace it's possible to limit the replacement area on the server side.
-There is already an awesome library which makes use of this and will be released in a few days.
-Stay tuned!  :tada:
+There is already an awesome library which makes use of this and will be released in a few days: [django-pjaxr](https://github.com/iekadou/django-pjaxr)

 ## Settings